swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

     as type: UInt16.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Int16, toByteOffset offset: Int = 0,
     as type: Int16.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: UInt32, toByteOffset offset: Int = 0,
     as type: UInt32.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Int32, toByteOffset offset: Int = 0,
     as type: Int32.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: UInt64, toByteOffset offset: Int = 0,
     as type: UInt64.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Int64, toByteOffset offset: Int = 0,
     as type: Int64.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: UInt, toByteOffset offset: Int = 0, as type: UInt.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Int, toByteOffset offset: Int = 0, as type: Int.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Float32, toByteOffset offset: Int = 0,
     as type: Float32.Type, endianness: Endianness
   )

-  mutating func storeBytes(
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Float64, toByteOffset offset: Int = 0,
     as type: Float64.Type, endianness: Endianness
   )

-  // available on platforms that support `Float16` mutating func storeBytes(
+  // available on platforms that support `Float16`
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Float16, toByteOffset offset: Int = 0,
     as type: Float16.Type, endianness: Endianness
   )

-  // available on platforms that support `Float80` mutating func storeBytes(
+  // available on platforms that support `Float80`
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Float80, toByteOffset offset: Int = 0,
     as type: Float80.Type, endianness: Endianness
   )

-  // available on platforms that support `UInt128` mutating func storeBytes(
+  // available on platforms that support `UInt128`
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: UInt128, toByteOffset offset: Int = 0,
     as type: UInt128.Type, endianness: Endianness
   )

-  // available on platforms that support `Int128` mutating func storeBytes(
+  // available on platforms that support `Int128`
+  /// Stores a value's bytes into the span's memory at the specified byte offset. mutating func storeBytes(
     of value: Int128, toByteOffset offset: Int = 0,
     as type: Int128.Type, endianness: Endianness